 Furthermore, 1, 2, and 3 John all contain the same writing style as the Gospel of John and the Book of Revelation which is supposed to have been written in the late 80's or early 90's.

 Romans, 1 & 2 Corinthians, Galatians, Ephesians, Philippians, Colossians,

 1 & 2 Thessalonians, 1 & 2 Timothy, Titus, Philemon

 Paul the Apostle was a convert to Christianity.
-The book of Acts speaks of his conversion in Acts 9.
-Since Acts was written before 70 A.D. and Paul wrote the Pauline Epistles and we know that Paul died in 64 A.D., the Pauline Epistles were all written before that date.
+The Book of Acts speaks of his conversion in Acts 9.
+Since Acts was written before A.D.
+70 and Paul wrote the Pauline Epistles and we know that Paul died in A.D.
+64, the Pauline Epistles were all written before that date.
 Furthermore, in 1 Cor.
 15:3-4 is an early creed of the Christian church where Paul mentions that Jesus had died and risen.
 "For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, 4and that He was buried, and that He was raised on the third day according to the Scriptures," (1 Cor.
 15:3-4).
 Notice that he says he received this information.
 From whom did he receive it?
 Most probably the apostles since he had a lot of interaction with them (see Galatians 1-2).
-This means that Paul received the gospel account from the eyewitnesses.
-They were, of course contemporaries and since they all died before the turn of the century.
+This means that Paul received the Gospel account from the eyewitnesses.
+They were, of course, contemporaries and since they all died before the turn of the century.
 Therefore, their writings were completed within the lifetime of the apostles of Jesus.

 James was martyred by the order of the high priest Ananus after the death of the "procurator Festus in A.D.
 61 (Josephus, Ant.
 20. 9)."
 Therefore, the epistle of James was written before A.D.
 61.2